 - Pay a non-refundable acceptance fee by the designated deadline. - Provide a current Healthcare Provider CPR card.
 Must include but not be limited to first aid/ CPR/AED for adults, children and infants.
 The CPR card must be issued by a person or facility qualified specifically to instruct CPR for healthcare providers. - Provide documentation of immunizations to the student immunization tracker (for a complete list go to www.wvc.edu/alliedhealth). - Provide verification of major medical insurance (accident/injury) for participation in clinical learning experiences.
 Students should expect to pay an additional fee for this mandatory student insurance, unless they are currently covered by an insurance carrier and can provide proof of insurance.
-Students have the option to purchase the Washington State Community College insurance.
-Obtain a brochure at the cashier's office or at 4studenthealth.relationinsurance.com.
+Students have the option to purchase the Washington State Community at 4studenthealth.relationinsurance.com.